How to Make an Awesome Castle Cake

 I might bake three cakes a year (and one might be presentable), and have never made a birthday cake, but after a few evenings of consulting Professor Google and the kind bakers who share their tips, ideas and skills on t’internet, I made this:

 My daughter was thrilled, and I must admit that despite my anti-craft stance generally, I really enjoyed doing it and was very chuffed with the result!
-As a birthday cake it is ridiculous, excessive and over the top, and I clearly got carried away, but once I got going nothing about it was really very complicated at all.
+As a birthday cake it is ridiculous, excessive and OTT, and I clearly got carried away, but once I got going nothing about it was really very complicated at all.
 Each step was easy and a bit like doing playdoh so very straightforward.
-Aside from baking a basic victoria sponge (google ‘victoria sponge delia’ for the recipe) the decorating took two evenings, so about 8 hours.
+Aside from baking a basic victoria sponge (google ‘victoria sponge delia’ for the recipe) the castle cake decorating took two evenings, so about 8 hours.

 I thought I would blog it a) because I’m proud of it and b) it’s so much easier than it looks I want to share if anyone else is looking for ideas